 - 1. Use the throttle to make the locomotive's speed zero (this step is optional but strongly recommended). - 2.
-While the loco's address and speed information is displayed on the LCD, press the SEL Key to go into select mode.
-This will release the address from your throttle immediately. - 3.
-The address will begin to flash in the LCD display.
-Press the MODE Key to dispatch the address on the throttle and the locomotive will be released to the system and marked as a dispatched address.
-The LCD in your DT300 will show SEL.
-See Dispatching below. - 4.
-If you do not press any key within about 6 seconds, the throttle will time out normally and show SEL in the address display area. - 5.
-If you press the SEL Key again, the throttle will begin flashing the address you just released.
-You can re-select that address by pressing the SEL Key or you can use the throttle knobs to browse to a new address and select it instead.
+While the loco's address and speed information is displayed on the

+LCD, press the LOCO Key D to go into select mode.
+This will release the address from your throttle immediately.

+3. The address will begin to flash in the LCD display.
+Press the DISP pressing the LOCO Key 💭 or you can use the throttle knobs or key pad to browse to a new address and select it instead.

+Key to dispatch the address on the throttle and the locomotive will be released to the system and marked as a dispatched address.
+The LCD in your DT400 will show SEL.
+See Dispatching below.

+4. If you press the LOCO Key again, the throttle will begin flashing the address you just released.
+You can re-select that address by